 Plectrum lute, gittern,

 Jacob Mariani is a musicologist, performer, and maker of historically-inspired instruments.
-He was recently awarded a prestigious Clarendon Scholarship to pursue doctoral research the University of Oxford under the supervision of Elizabeth Eva Leech.
+He was recently awarded a prestigious Clarendon Scholarship to pursue doctoral research the University of Oxford under the supervision of Elizabeth Eva Leach.
 Jacob holds an MA in Musicology from the University of Oregon, and an MA in Early Music Performance from the Schola Cantorum Basiliensis, where he studied with Profs.
 Randall Cook, Crawford Young, and Marc Lewon.

 Jacob began his luthier studies in Ashland, Oregon with Stephen Bacon, who is the curator of the Schumann Collection of historical instruments and Master Luthier at Bellwood Violin.
 In Eugene, Oregon, he worked for Master Luthier Charlie Ogle, and more recently, Jacob spent several months collaborating with Richard Earle in his Basel workshop.
 He has researched, designed, and built instruments for performers all over the world,

 Born in Turkey, Ozan Karagöz studied violin, piano and singing in Izmir and composition, music theory and harpsichord in Istanbul.
 At the Schola Cantorum Basiliensis, he studied Medieval-Renaissance singing with Kathleen Dineen and Dominique Vellard, ensemble direction with Crawford Young, and early music theory with Johannes Menke and Felix Diergarten.

 He was recently an interim teacher of “Historische Satzlehre” for Medieval-Renaissance music at the Schola Cantorum Basiliensis.